renuo/alfred-fast-fuzzy-redmine-projects/README.md

 # Fast Fuzzy Redmine Projects

-Alfred plugin to retrieve your own Github repositories fuzzy and fast.
+Alfred plugin to retrieve your Redmine projects fuzzy and fast.

 Written in JavaScript with [alfy](https://github.com/sindresorhus/alfy).